Unleash/unleash/website/docs/feature-flag-tutorials/rust/implementing-feature-flags-rust.md

 ## 3. Add Avif support

 Now let's add support for Avif.
 We'll use a crate named `ravif` for this, which is a pure Rust converter.
-Later down the line, we'll rely on a boolean feature flag to toggle between the WebP and the Avif conversion.
+Later down the line, we'll rely on a feature flag to toggle between the WebP and the Avif conversion.

 ```rust